-The 2030 Agenda aims for a world where every woman and girl enjoys full gender equality.
+The 2030 Agenda aims for a world with full gender equality.
 Achieving gender equality and the empowerment of all women and girls in developing countries requires sufficient investments.
 Collectively, development partners need to maximise both the quality and quantity of financing to SDG 5: Achieve gender equality and empower all women and girls.

 Official Development Assistance (ODA) from the members of the Development Assistance Committee (DAC) is and will remain an important source of financing, especially in the Least Developed Countries.
 Additional finance however has to complement ODA, and the full “toolbox” of development finance needs to support gender equality to implement the 2030 Agenda and deliver for women and girls.

 OECD analyses the ODA invested by bilateral donors, which focuses on gender equality and women’s empowerment.
 The DAC members provide yearly reporting on gender focussed ODA, using the DAC gender equality policy marker.

 DAC members committed 44% of their bilateral allocable ODA on average per year in 2020-21 for gender equality (USD 57.4 billion).
 The bulk was committed to programmes that integrate gender equality as a significant policy objective: USD 51.6 billion (40% of total bilateral aid).

 Only 4% of total bilateral aid was dedicated to programmes with gender equality as the principal objective, representing a decrease compared to the previous period.

 Canada, The Netherlands, Ireland and Iceland rank first in terms of shares of ODA for gender equality.

 Bilateral allocable ODA to women’s rights organisations and movements was USD 574 million on average per year in 2020-21, down from USD 581 million in 2018-19.